-If you’re unhappy with your current Medicare plan or are just interested to see if there’s a better or more affordable plan that would work for you, you do have one opportunity each year to change your plan.
+If you’re unhappy with your current Medicare plan or are just interested to see if there’s a better or more affordable plan that would work for you, all enrollees do have one opportunity each year to change plans.
 It’s called the Annual Enrollment Period (AEP) and in 2018, that period will take place between Oct.
 15 to Dec.
 7, with plans starting Jan.
 1, 2019.
 There are many factors that could affect your costs each year, so you should consider shopping for plans during AEP.
 For example, changes in your income or financial situation could impact your monthly premium.
 Insurance companies could also increase premiums or change how much they contribute for different benefits.

 Looking for Medicare?